 My recommendation: The Wave+ is the better tool for most preppers — home kits, vehicle kits, EDC, and general preparedness.
 The Signal is the better tool if your primary concern is wilderness survival and you want consolidated capability.
 I carry the Wave+ daily and keep the Signal in my backcountry pack.

-• EDC / everyday carry: Gerber Suspension-NXT or Leatherman Wave+ with belt sheath — more EDC gear recommendations here.
+- EDC / everyday carry: Gerber Suspension-NXT or Leatherman Wave+ with belt sheath.

-• Clean after every use.
-Remove grit and residue with warm water and a stiff brush.
-Dry thoroughly — especially in the pivot areas where moisture hides.
+- Clean after every use — remove grit and residue with warm water and a stiff brush, then dry thoroughly, especially in the pivot areas where moisture hides.

-• Lubricate pivots regularly.
-I use Benchmade BlueLube or food-grade mineral oil (the latter is better if you use the blade for food prep).
-One drop per pivot, work the tool open and closed ten times, wipe the excess.
+- Lubricate pivots regularly with Benchmade BlueLube or food-grade mineral oil (one drop per pivot, work open and closed ten times, wipe excess).

-• Sharpen blades at the right angle.
-For 420HC, maintain 20–25 degrees per side with a fine ceramic rod or diamond stone.
-For serrations, use a tapered round rod and sharpen only the beveled side.
-Leatherman also offers a free sharpening service if you mail the tool in.
+- Sharpen 420HC blades at 20–25 degrees per side with a fine ceramic rod or diamond stone; for serrations, use a tapered round rod on the beveled side only.

-• Inspect screws and locks.
-Check monthly for loose torx screws and test each lock under gentle pressure.
-Tighten as needed with the correct bit — don’t improvise.
+- Inspect torx screws and test each lock under gentle pressure monthly — tighten with the correct bit, never improvise.

-• Store dry.
-Use a sheath and toss a silica gel packet in with it for long-term storage in a kit.
-Moisture in a sealed bag will corrode steel faster than open air.
+- Store dry in a sheath with a silica gel packet for long-term kit storage — moisture in a sealed bag corrodes steel faster than open air.

-• Use the right tool for the job.
-Never pry with a blade.
-Never use pliers as a hammer unless you have no other option.
-Multi-tools are versatile, not indestructible.
+And a general rule that’ll save you money: never pry with a blade.
+Never use pliers as a hammer unless you truly have no other option.
+Multi-tools are versatile, but they aren’t indestructible.

 Knife and multi-tool carry laws vary significantly by state, county, and municipality.
 Some jurisdictions restrict locking blades, blade lengths over a certain threshold, or concealed carry of any knife.
 Check local and travel regulations before you buy or carry any tool daily.
-This is especially important for air travel — multi-tools are prohibited in carry-on luggage.
+This is especially important for air travel — multi-tools are prohibited in carry-on luggage under TSA rules.

 Frequently Asked Questions